-In Ngoma district, 69.7% of adults 16 years and above worked 35 hours or fewer in all their jobs in the seven days prior to the survey data collection and are classified as underemployed.
+In Nyanza district, 80% of adults aged 16 years and above worked 35 hours or fewer in all their jobs in the seven days prior to survey data collection and are classified as underemployed.
+The district ranks third from top nationally for high rates of underemployment.